Surgical Case Library

 Skin & Soft Tissue

-Intramuscular Myxoma
+Intramuscular Myxoma.

-<p>Intramuscular myxoma is a rare benign soft tissue tumor involving the musculoskeletal system.
-The incidence...
+<p style="text-align: justify;"><strong>Intramuscular myxoma is a rare benign soft tissue tumor involving the ...

 Intramuscular myxoma is a rare benign tumor with an estimated incidence of 0.1–0.13 per 100,000 population.

-Intestinal perforation caused by a quail bone
+Intestinal Perforation caused by a Quail Bone.

-<p>The majority of ingested foreign bodies (IFB) are excreted from the digestive tract without any complicatio...
+<p style="text-align: justify;"><strong><u>The majority of ingested foreign bodies (IFB) are excreted from the...

 Intestinal perforation due to ingested bone fragments is a rare complication, occurring in less than 1% of cases involving ingested foreign bodies.